beginning of content

 Your doctor can advise you whether your child could benefit from alarm therapy and how to use it.

-In most cases medicine is not needed for bedwetting, but it can be useful in some situations where a night alarm has been tried and not worked.
+In most cases medicines are not needed for bedwetting.
+But it can be useful in some situations, including when a night alarm has been tried and not worked.

 Tips for encouraging your child